NEW ZEALAND

 the kumara from the heavens.

-Hence the bounteous harvest-time
+the bounteous harvest-time.

-In the same mannner as with English folk songs, this chant includes quotes from earlier moteatea, and various versions have developed as it has spread from tribe to tribe.
+In the same manner as with English folk songs, this chant includes quotes from earlier moteatea, and various versions have developed as it has spread from tribe to tribe.
 There is a longer version and fuller notes by Margaret Orbell in the book Traditional Songs of the Maori (1975).

 1